Salary Corrected: Residency Program in Ophthalmology University of Georgia

 The University of Georgia is an Equal Opportunity/Affirmative Action Institution and does not discriminate on the basis of race, color, sex, religion, national origin, age, disability, or veteran status in its programs or activities.
 The UGA College of Veterinary Medicine is committed to enhancing the diversity, equity and inclusion of the College and the Veterinary Profession.

-A curriculum vitae, cover letter and three letters of reference should be delivered by email to Dr. Myrna by Monday, November 11, 2024 12pm EST. A subset of individuals will be invited to interview and the position will be offered following the ORCA guidelines 2023-2024.
+A curriculum vitae, cover letter and three letters of reference should be delivered by email to Dr. Myrna the ORCA deadline.
+A subset of individuals will be invited to interview and the position will be offered following the ORCA guidelines 2024-2025.

 Questions about the program should be directed to: